gridscale/terraform-provider-gridscale/website/docs/r/memcached.html.md

 page_title: "gridscale: gridscale_memcached"
 sidebar_current: "docs-gridscale-resource-memcached"
 description: |-
-  Manage a Memcached service in gridscale.
+  Manage a Memcached service in gridscale **Deprecated**.
 ---

 # gridscale_memcached

-Provides a Memcached resource.
+Provides a Memcached resource **Deprecated**.
 This can be used to create, modify, and delete Memcached instances.

 ## Example